simmorsal/ViewDrag/README.md

         }
     }
 ```

+This method executes whenever user swipes on the screen. even if
+the swipe amount is as small as 1 pixel.

 First we calculate the difference between start touch position (`startY` and `X`)
 and the amount of touch movement, and store them inside `deltaX` and `deltaY`.